An SRF alert

 Building proper self-esteem within safe limits could eventually help a person out of sordid settings.

-There are self-help books on the subject of asserting oneself soundly and moderately out from and upward from debasing inferiority feelings beneath the strive for looking superior - and not by lip gloss and being fat - no, what assertiveness may work against is, rather, gross foolishness and lack of common sense.
-Self-help books on the subjects are shown below.
+There are self-help books on the subject of asserting oneself soundly and moderately out from and upward from debasing inferiority feelings beneath the strive for looking superior.
+What sound or moderate assertiveness may work against could include gross foolishness, lack of decency or common sense.

 AAN is a group of people that have found documentation related to another group of Yogananda followers than SRF, and has kept materials published for some time now.
 AAN presents views on Ananda Sangha, a SRF spin-off community started by a former vice president of SRF, Nayaswami Kriyananda.